microsoft/WhatTheHack/013-InfraAsCode-Ansible/Student/readme.md

 Hint: You can use the Azure CLI command az vm list-ip-addresses to find the IP address for the newly created VM.

+## Challenge 6: Install NGINX on a Linux Virtual Machine

+Install the NGINX web server on an existing Linux Virtual Machine.
+To do this you will need to create an inventory.cfg and a YAML file.
+The inventory.cfg has information about the VM you want to manage and the location of the Python interpreter.
+To find the location of Python, you will need to SSH to the VM and look in /usr/bin.
+Use the latest version

+It should look something like this:

+[web]<br>
+{Your public IP address of the Linux VM}

+[web:vars]<br>
+ansible_python_interpreter={location of python install}

+Once you have the inventory.cfg, you will create the Ansible Playbook YAML file that will install NGINX.
+First, you will update all apt (Ubuntu) or yum (Redhat/CentOS) packages to the latest version in the Ansible Playbook.
+Next, you will install NGINX using apt or yum in the file and set the service to running.

+Ensure that NGINX is running by running Curl from an SSH terminal with curl http://127.0.0.1